Entanglement entropy, single-particle occupation probabilities, and short-range correlations

-A lower limit for $\eta(k_0)$ would be reached in the case of a free Fermi gas at zero temperature by choosing $k_0=k_F$, which would lead to $\eta =0.25$, see blue curve in Fig.~\ref{fig:eta}, corresponding to the lowest temperature.
+a lower limit for $\eta(k_0)$ can be obtained in the case of a free Fermi gas at zero temperature by choosing $k_0=k_F$.
 One can now evaluate the fraction of the particles with momenta greater than $k_0$, see Fig.~\ref{fig:alpha},